 In Fabric was the fourth full-length film from British director Peter Strickland.
 Strickland first appeared with Katalina Varga (2009) and gained a name with his second film Berberian Sound Studio (2012).
 Subsequent to that, Strickland went onto the lesbian BDSM film The Duke of (2014) and the Cobbler’s Lot episode of the anthology The Field Guide to Evil (2018).
 The film is executive produced by Ben Wheatley, the cult director of Kill List (2011) and High-Rise (2015), who also produced The Duke of Burgundy.

 In Fabric came out eleven months after Paul Thomas Anderson’s Phantom Thread (2017) and seemed to presage a mini-fad of films set around high-fashion and dressmaking.
 Phantom Thread had a title that made it sound like it was a genre film (but in actuality wasn’t), whereas the more mundanely titled In Fabric actually is a horror film centred around, at its most boiled-down plot description, a killer dress.
-There have been other films about cursed dresses with The Wedding Dress (2001), while The Cloak episode of The House That Dripped Blood (1970) featured a cape that turned Jon Pertwee into a vampire.
+There have been other films about cursed dresses with I’m Dangerous Tonight (1990), The Wedding Dress (2001), while The Cloak episode of The House That Dripped Blood (1970) featured a cape that turned Jon Pertwee into a vampire and the subsequent Slaxx (2020) about a possessed pair of jeans.
+What this approaches some of the time is Alex van Warmerdam’s surreal black comedy The Dress (1996) about a dress that passes through various hands.

 Far more than almost any other horror film, Peter Strickland concentrates on the background.
 The period the film takes place is never specified but the ads in the newspaper and on tv, the fonts they use, the decor, the antiquated answering machines all look 1970s era.
 The design scheme becomes even more bizarre when it comes to the department store where the attendants are dressed in severe black uniforms overflowing with lace trimmings that make them look like Victorian nannies.
 They use archaic technology including depositing money and receiving change via compressed air tubes, while attendant Fatma Mohamed is at one point seen crawling inside a dumb waiter.